Mathematical Formulation

 \(HI^p_{\omega ne'}\)

-Natural hydro inflows of a reservoir
+Natural water inflows of a reservoir

 m3/s